 The Sybil Campbell Collection

-Goodenough College Library is the new home of the Sybil Campbell Collection – a notable collection of materials on women's history in the 19th and 20th centuries – following an agreement with the BFWG Sybil Campbell Collection Trust, an independent charity closely associated with the British Federation of Women Graduates.
+Goodenough College Library is the new home of the Sybil Campbell Collection – a notable collection of materials from the 18th to 20th century – following an agreement with the BFWG Sybil Campbell Collection Trust, an independent charity closely associated with the British Federation of Women Graduates.

-The Sybil Campbell Collection is a welcome addition to Goodenough College’s own library collections.
+Over 1,400 treasures from the Sybil Campbell Collection are now housed alongside Goodenough College’s own library collections.

-To access the Collection, College Members and visiting researchers are able to locate documents using the new Sybil Campbell Collection online catalogue (developed by Jose Lopez Blanco, Faculty Librarian at the University of South Wales), and then contact the College Librarian to arrange to view the materials.
+To access the Collection, College Members and visiting researchers are able to locate titles using the new Sybil Campbell Collection online catalogue (developed by Jose Lopez Blanco, Academic Librarian at the University of South Wales), and then contact the College Librarian to arrange to view the materials.

 Origins of the Collection